June 7, 2023

 2. Being overbroad and/or vague and ambiguous.

-Two, contravenes the rule of law, one of the values that must be upheld and promoted when interpreting the Bill of Rights (section 39(1)(a)of the Constitution) which affirms the democratic values of dignity, equality and freedom (section 7(1) of the Constitution)
+Two, contravenes the rule of law, one of the values that must be upheld and promoted when interpreting the Bill of Rights (section 39(1)(a)) which affirms the democratic values of dignity, equality and freedom (section 7(1)).

 One, to uphold freedom of expression and freedom of religion including, as an integral component of that right, the right to manifest freely and without fear or hindrance, one’s religious convictions and beliefs in public through observance and practice.